zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 ## 👋 Introduction

-This repository contains an Arduino sketch that measures the TensorFlow Lite Micro tensor arena used by an Edge Impulse model on an ESP32-S3 with PSRAM.
+This repository contains an **Arduino sketch** that measures the TensorFlow Lite Micro tensor arena used by an Edge Impulse model on an ESP32-S3 with PSRAM.

+Beyond the usual hobbyist and maker applications, the ESP32-S3 also makes it possible to explore original and engaging on-device AI projects at a modest cost.
+Its dual-core processor, optional PSRAM, Wi-Fi and Bluetooth connectivity, and support for AI and DSP-oriented instructions provide a practical base for image classification, sound recognition, gesture detection, sensor analysis, and connected edge-AI devices.

+Together with **[Edge Impulse](https://edgeimpulse.com/)**, ESP32-S3 provides a workflow for collecting data, training a model, exporting an Arduino library, and running inference on a device without having to build the entire machine-learning deployment stack from scratch.

-It is intended for Arduino hobbyists and makers who have exported an **[Edge Impulse](https://edgeimpulse.com/)** project as an Arduino library and need to make it run reliably on their board.
+**This repository is intended for Arduino hobbyists and makers who have created an AI model with Edge Impulse and want to deploy it reliably on an ESP32-S3 as an Arduino library.**

+### 📖 A few technical terms

+Before continuing, here are two technical terms used throughout this guide:

 **TensorFlow Lite Micro** (also called **TFLite Micro** or **TFLM**) is a lightweight C++ runtime designed to run trained machine-learning models directly on microcontrollers and other embedded devices with limited memory.